innovationcore/HAVOC-TemiApp/README.md

 # HAVOC: Healthcare Assistant with Video, Olfaction, and Conversation

-HAVOC (Healthcare Assistant with Video, Olfaction, and Conversation) is an advanced Android application designed to transform the Temi robot into an autonomous healthcare assistant.
+HAVOC is an advanced Android application designed to transform the Temi robot into an autonomous healthcare assistant.
 The project leverages Large Language Models (LLMs), real-time communication, and environmental sensor integration to create a robot capable of navigating complex environments, interacting naturally with people, and performing environmental monitoring tasks.

 ## Features